-The Bank works only with counterparties that are duly authorized by its Treasury Committee.
+The Bank works only with counterparties that are duly internally authorized.
 Balances with the different counterparties must be within the limits granted at the end of the day (running capital).
-Checks to ensure compliance with these limits are performed daily by the operational teams of the Ops division.
+Checks to ensure compliance with these limits are performed on a daily basis.